tedhchen/GlobalClimateGovernance/about.md

 - Have a working knowledge of the policy process
 - Have obtained the skills to communicate expert knowledge to lay audiences
 - Have produced a team-based research report that is relevant for climate governance and policy
+- Have gained experience working in academic or policy research teams

 ## Course Expectations